vanya992/SciMuse-Semester-Project-1/README.md

 ## Contributing

-Feel free to open a disscusion about changes you would like to make to this project.
+Feel free to open a disscusion about changes you would like to make to this project, interactivity with JS is yet to be implemented and I could use some suggestions.

 ## Contact